Central Police: 51-year-old man killed in motorcycle crash along Frenchtown Road

 The single-vehicle crash happened around 8:20 p.m. in the 17000 block of Frenchtown.

-Basil Wayne, 51, was later identified as the motorcycle's operator.
+Basil Wayne Crawford, 51, was later identified as the motorcycle's operator.

 More News